mainmatter/playbook/workflow/README.md

 ## Issues

-We work in 1 or 2 week long [iterations](../../process) and break all change requests down into issues.
-A list of well-prepared and well-understood issues constitutes each iteration.

 As an issue is started to be worked on, the respective team member(s) will self-assign it (not all issue trackers allow assigning issues to more than one person at once so if multiple engineers collaborate on an issue, they might have to choose one to assign it to).
-Issues are only assigned once work on them is actually started - we do no pre-assign issues during planning or after that to avoid situations where already assigned but not yet started issues are blocked for everyone else to work on.
-If an issue is being worked on by multiple team members sequentially (e.g. first the designer for preparing the wireframes, then the engineer for implementing those), the latter team member will self-assign the issue once the former are done with their work.
+Issues are only assigned once work on them is actually started - pre-assigning issues during planning or after that block these issues for everyone else to work on if the originally assigned team members are busy with other tasks and do not actually work on them.
+If an issue is being worked on by multiple team members sequentially (e.g. first the designer for preparing the wireframes, then the engineer for implementing those), the latter team member will self-assign the issue once the former is done with their work.

 Although issues should be well-understood and well-prepared before they are even planned for a particular [iteration](../../process), for more complex issues it